anand-imcm/get-variant-info/README.md

 ## Workflow Inputs

 - `query_variants`: A tab-delimited file with a list of query variants.
-Each line should be formatted as: Chromosome, Pos, ID, Ref, Alt. (required)
+Each line should be formatted as: Chromosome, Pos, ID, Ref, Alt.
+Each field should be separated by a tab.
+The Chromosome field should have a "chr" prefix (e.g., chr1, chr2, etc.). (required)
 - `query_samples`: A file with a list of sample IDs.
 Each line should contain one sample ID. (optional)
 - `imputed_vcf`: Array of imputed VCF files and their indices.
 VCF files should be in .vcf.gz format and indices in CSI or TBI format. (required)
 - `prefix`: Prefix for the output files. (required)